-■Reporting scope Toray Group (Japan) ■Target in fiscal 2022 100% Result in fiscal 2022
+Toray Group (Japan) 100%

 Toray Group hires and employs persons with disabilities, from those with physical challenges to persons with intellectual and mental challenges.
 The Group is making workplace improvements to remove physical barriers for persons with handicaps as well as instituting safety measures.
 Additionally, the Group provides comprehensive training upon work placement and gathers feedback from persons with disabilities to make workplace improvements.